nag9s/Elastic-Search-Notes/term-level-queries-vs-full-text-queries.md

 Term level  queries search for exact values and are not analyzed whereas full text queries are analyzed using the same analyzer.

+From 1\)

+• When you query a full-text field, the query will apply the same analyzer to the query string to produce the correct list of terms to search for.

+• When you query an exact-value field, the query will not analyze the query string, but instead search for the exact value that you have specified.